The Ultimate Guide to Dashboards

 As your users interact with the dashboard, they will have inputs in relation to use and effectiveness.
 With user feedback, you can tweak your dashboard to become as effective as possible.
 In this way, you can also reduce customer churn.
 Collect feedback from your users and make adjustments to your dashboard.

 You know what dashboards are, and you understand the importance of dashboards.
-Now its time to look at some examples.
-You can present your dashboard in three ways, as an on-premise software, Cloud software, and Mobile software.
+Now it's time to look at some examples.
+You can present your dashboard in three ways, as on-premise software, Cloud software, and Mobile software.

 - On-Premise: This is where that software exists on your computer or network.
 You can manage your dashboards locally.
 You can easily publish the data via printing or export as PDFs.